sjkimlab/Code_Publication/mRNAdegradation2024/FISHanalysis2/README.md

 This repo contains analysis and plotting scripts for smFISH data.
 An example dataset is also provided, which you can use to generate plots.
 The dataset already integrates outputs from **Oufti** & **u-track** analyses, and is ready for plotting.

-To run the plotting code:

-Set the MATLAB current working directory to the `FISHanalysis2` folder and command: _addpath(genpath(pwd))_.

 #### System Requirement